odoe/agsnode-dev/README.md

     });
 };
 ```
+### Working Proxy
+I made an attempt to try and use [http-proxy](https://github.com/nodejitsu/node-http-proxy) for my proxy.
+In testing, I had some success.
+Will it work in all cases?
+I don't know, but would love some input if you are better at this than I am.
+The proxy appears to now be working.
+Needs further options for tokens
+and white lists, but happy so far.

+### Widgets
 Included widgets are "legend" and "basemap" that you can add top the
 widgets array in the config.json file.
 These have not been fully tested
 in this environment.
 I have been having some issues with the "legend"